IBM signs $1.25 billion WPP cloud deal and says more coming

-LONDON IBM (IBM.N) is enjoying a wave of major technology outsourcing deals from European customers in the fourth quarter and the new contract signings are not over yet, an executive for the computer sciences giant said in an interview.
+LONDON IBM is enjoying a wave of major technology outsourcing deals from European customers in the fourth quarter and the new contract signings are not over yet, an executive for the computer services giant said in an interview.

-Late on Tuesday, IBM announced the third in a string of billion dollar plus contracts, saying it had won a seven-year, $1.25 billion deal with WPP (WPP.L), the world's top advertising firm, to run WPP operations in the cloud.

 Bart Van den Daele, IBM's general manager for strategic outsourcing in Europe, said big contract signings slowed in the depths of the euro crisis but that the region's customers are ready to play catch-up.

-"(There's) a new wave of big deals which is still continuing and we see it going forward," Van den Daele said in a phone interview.
-"Now you see the first results with Lufthansa, ABN Amro and WPP and there will be others."
+"(There's) a new wave of these deals which is still continuing and we see it going forward," Van den Daele said in a phone interview, referring to cloud contracts.
+He did not specify, however, whether these deals would be similar in scale to the recent billion-dollar plus awards.
+"Now you see the first results with Lufthansa, ABN Amro and WPP and there will be others," he added.

 The common theme among European customers is their growing willingness to embrace the global corporate shift to Internet-based computing, or so-called cloud services, but while demanding several local twists, he said.

-Note: (This story corrects quote in 5th paragraph to refer to "these deals" (not "big deals") and to clarify speaker was referring to cloud computer-class deals, not necessarily to deals which will be billion-dollar plus in scale)